c6shi/calorie-modeling/README.md

 (explain greater than 5)

 # Fairness Analysis
-To test the fairness of our model, we chose to group our data by whether a recipe had low or high calories.
+We conducted a permutation test to assess the fairness of our model, we chose to group our data by whether a recipe had low or high calories.
 This was created with a binarizer with threshold 500 calories to roughly split our data in half.

-- $H_0$: Our model is fair.
-Its precision for low calorie recipes and high calorie recipes are roughly the same.
+- \\(H_0\\): Our model is fair.
+Its RMSE for low calorie recipes and high calorie recipes are roughly the same.
 Any differences are due to random chance.
-- $H_1$: Our model is unfair.
-Its precision for low calorie recipes is lower than the precision for high calorie recipes.
+- \\(H_1\\): Our model is unfair.
+Its RMSE for low calorie recipes is lower than the RMSE for high calorie recipes.
-- test statistic: difference in mean squared error (specifically, high calorie MSE $-$ low calorie MSE)
+- test statistic: difference in root mean squared error (specifically, high calorie RMSE - low calorie RMSE)
-- significance level: $\alpha = 0.05$
+- significance level: \\(\alpha = 0.05\\)
-- p-value = $0.0$
+- p-value = \\(0.0\\)

-Since our p-value $\leq \alpha = 0.05$, we reject the null hypothesis, $H_0$, in favor of the alternative hypothesis, $H_1$, so our data suggests that it appears that high calorie recipes have a lower precision than low calorie recipes.
+Since our p-value \\(\leq \alpha = 0.05\\), we reject the null hypothesis, \\(H_0\\), in favor of the alternative hypothesis, $H_1$, so our data suggests that it appears that high calorie recipes have a lower precision than low calorie recipes.

+<iframe src='assets/rmseperm.html' width=1000 height=600 frameBorder=0></iframe>